-The opening session will contextualise some of the key security challenges that organisations are facing, and consider the inherent implications for InfoSec practitioners.
-Specific areas of focus will include: business alignment and speed of delivery, the evolution of insider threat, and the threat landscape for the year ahead.
+The opening session will consider some of the key security challenges that organisations and InfoSec practitioners are facing.
+Specific areas of focus will include: business alignment and speed of delivery, the insider threat, and the security landscape for 2020.

 Kevin Fielder, CISO, Just Eat

 09:50 Insider Threats: Looking After Number One